 If you have not yet signed up for the NASM CNC certification, receive a big discount here.

 - Discuss the model of the stages of change.

-- Find the barriers people have for both diet and exercise.
+- Find the barriers people have to both diet and exercise.

 - Know the most common disorders with eating.